 Regardless, I’ll keep a close eye on them in the coming trading days!

 On the hourly chart, it is apparent that GBP/USD has been making lower highs.
 I’m anticipating this downtrend to continue and my bet is that the pair could find some resistance around the 50%-61.8% Fibonacci retracement levels and the SMAs before trading lower.
-It might be a good idea to keep our eyes peeled for reversal candlesticks before jumping in on a short though.
+It might be a good idea to keep our eyes peeled for reversal candlesticks before jumping in on a short thought.

 My view on EUR/USD is similar.
 I think the pair is headed downwards but I’m having a difficult time pinpointing an entry.
 Perhaps I’ll wait for price action to develop further before determining a limit short order.